 Muscatatuck National Wildlife Refuge

-In the process, many other plants and animals benefit, including the 280+ species of birds spotted here over the years.
+Muscatatuck dates from 1966 and was for many years Indianaís only National Wildlife Refuge.
+Duck stamps paid for the 7,700-acre property, and the US Fish and Wildlife Service manages much of the land as waterfowl habitat, with a special emphasis on wood ducks.
+Of course, many other plants and animals benefit, including the 280+ species of birds spotted here over the years.
 In particular, the refuge is important habitat for the rare copperbelly water snake, and it served as a site for the reintroduction of river otters to Indiana.

-North 38 58.008 West 85 47.756
+GPS: N 38 58.008 W 85 47.756

 Nature center, bathrooms, water, bookstore.

-Nearby Natural Areas
+Nearby Natural Areas (miles)